- Good knowledge of canine behavior and husbandry skills; experience whelping litters of puppies a strong plus

 - Communicate clearly and appropriately

 In order for your application to be considered, it must include resume and cover letter.
-Cover letter can be addressed to Lacy Gillotti, Director of Canine Operations, using the form below.
+Cover letter can be addressed to Lacy Gillotti, Director of Canine Operations, using the form to the right.

 Job Type: Full Time; $11/hour

-Please submit your job application using the form below.
+Please submit your job application using the form to the right.

 To apply for an Internship, please visit this page.